justincrosbie/passkeyme-docs/docs/sdks/react/passkey-button.md

   appId="your-app-id"
   redirectUri="https://yourapp.com/callback"
-  text="Sign in to your account" aria-label="Sign in using PasskeyMe authentication" aria-describedby="auth-help-text"
+  text="Sign in to your account" aria-label="Sign in using Passkeyme authentication" aria-describedby="auth-help-text"
 />
 <p id="auth-help-text">